sealionking/drupal_module_og-sm/og_sm_taxonomy/README.md

 ### Check if a vocabulary has the OG Audience field
-Check if the given vocabluary machine name is a vocabulary with the Organic Groups Audience field.
+Check if the given vocabulary machine name is a vocabulary with the Organic Groups Audience field.

 ```php